Bhishan-sharma/JavaPractice/README.md

 # JavaPractice
-These are the first 5 daya of my 30 days journey which i started on 28 june.
+This was 30 days journey which i started on 28 june 2023.